Fonts Q1

 2.2.2.
 Actual Deliverables

-Well, I've been really procrastinating on this since it's rather intimidating.
-I've read some spec, IFT code, and Chromium code, but that's not really a deliverable3.
+Well, I've been really procrastinating on IFT since it's rather intimidating.
+I've read some spec, encoding code, decoding code, and Chromium code, but that's not really a deliverable3.

-(PR).
-This allows us to inspect the IFT table with the very useful ttx
+us to inspect the IFT table as human readable XML.
+This is useful for

 2.2.3.
 Next

 My Q2 goal is to have working IFT support in the browser.
-This means understanding the Chromium code, implementing the feature, and shipping it behind a flag.
+This means understanding the Chromium code, implementing the feature, and shipping it behind an experimental flag.

 2.3.
 An Appreciation for Typeface

-I've also gained an appreciation for typeface5.
+I've also gained an appreciation for typeface4.
 I've liked tweaking around the monospace font I use after I started programming.
 Here's where I've landed for now:

 | Context | Purpose | Typeface | Designer |